learn-co-curriculum/programming-univbasics-4-nested-hashes-readme/README.md

 ## Learning Goals

-- Describe how nested hashes can store complex associations of data.
+- Describe how nested hashes can store complex associations of data
-- Describe the structure of a nested hash.
+- Describe the structure of a nested hash
-- Give examples of real-world situations that can require nested hashes.
+- Give examples of real-world situations that can require nested hashes
-- Retrieve data from a nested hash.
+- Retrieve data from a nested hash

 ## Introduction

 So far, we've seen hashes that store values in associated keys.
 In the hashes we've built up until now, each key points to a single value.
 Hashes are very